New trailer for Harry and Meghan series appears to use unrelated press footage

 Harry & Meghan, which is to be an “unprecedented and in-depth documentary series”, is set to debut on the streaming platform on Thursday.

-Ahead of the series launch, the one-minute teaser was released on Monday and shows the couple attending public events as well as private behind-the-scenes moments.
+Ahead of the series launch, the one-minute teaser was released on Monday and shows Prince Harry and Meghan Markle attending public events as well as private behind-the-scenes moments.

 In one section of the footage, clips of paparazzi are paralleled alongside old footage of Harry’s mother, Princess Diana being followed by the media as Harry says in a voiceover: “The pain and suffering of women marrying into this institution, this feeding frenzy.